Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Ian Meredith, M.D., Ph.D. - Boston Scientific Corp.

 Perhaps, I can take that actually, Bob.
-This is Ian Meredith, here.
-So, as you know, we are well out of the starting gate with the regulatory approval processes, both Europe and, indeed, for the PMA.
-We have the PMA submission in the U.S. We have two of the three modules already submitted, including the clinical module, and the clinical module is one that might be the normal stumbling block that's out there.
-And the technical data, as Mike said, will be submitted by year-end or (37:54) in January, and we're just trying to make the number of design builds to provide that technical information.
+This is Ian Meredith here.
+So, as you know, we are well out of the starting gate with the regulatory approval processes, both Europe and indeed for the PMA.
+We have the PMA submission in the U.S. We have two of the three modules already submitted, including the clinical module, and the clinical module is one that might be the normal stumbling block.
+That's out there.
+And the technical data, as Mike said, will be submitted by year-end or possibly in January, and we're just trying to meet the number of design builds to provide that technical information.

 In Europe, we're working very closely with our notified body to ensure LOTUS Edge notification of change reflects the regulator's requirements in advance of the new medical device regulation framework that will come into place 2019 to 2020.
 So, I think the timeline is in our hands and I think the processes Mike outlined before really characterize the minor delay.